 GST levied on services at the rate of 18%, i.e. Rs.9000 (50000×18).
 The GST applied to office supplies is subject to deduction.
 So, the net GST amounts to Rs.8000 (9000-1000)

 Previously, under the VAT regime, all businesses with a turnover above Rs.5 lakh (limit used to vary among states) had to pay VAT.
-However, under this new GST regime, this threshold limit increased to Rs.20 lakh providing relief to several small service traders.
+However, under this new GST regime, this threshold limit increased to Rs 20 lakh, providing relief to several small service traders.

 Conversely, in the case of VAT, the filing of returns varied largely.
-Nevertheless, with GST in the picture taxpayers are now required to file only one return.
+Nevertheless, with GST in the picture, taxpayers are now required to file only one return.

 Businesses with an annual turnover between Rs.20 lakh and Rs.75 lakh are eligible to lower their taxes with the help of the Composition Scheme.
 This option has not only lowered the applicable tax rate but has also reduced the compliance burden to a great extent.

 The simple interface and hassle-free approach have made the process less cumbersome.
 It is believed that start-ups are among the most benefited.
-Also, it has proved useful in establishing clarity regarding taxation jurisdiction between State and Central government and in turn, facilitating smooth assessment.
+Also, it has proved useful in establishing clarity regarding taxation jurisdiction between State and Central government and, in turn, facilitating smooth assessment.

-Resultantly, warehouse operators and e-commerce aggregators are now able to set-up warehouses at the most convenient locations.
+Resultantly, warehouse operators and e-commerce aggregators are now able to set up warehouses at the most convenient locations.
 This has allowed them to get rid of unwarranted logistic expenses and has increased profitability.

 Other than these, GST has brought unorganised industries like textile and construction under its regulation and has made them accountable.
-Regardless, to gauge all advantages and disadvantages of GST successfully, it is crucial to know about its drawbacks in details as well.
+Regardless, to gauge all advantages and disadvantages of GST successfully, it is crucial to know about its drawbacks in detail as well.

 The major drawbacks are as follows –

-Nonetheless, the cost of purchase, installation of software along with training employees to use GST-compliant software can be quite substantial.
+Nonetheless, the cost of purchasing, installation of software, along training employees to use GST-compliant software can be quite substantial.
 Also, adherence to GST norms has increased the operational cost for small businesses as more firms are now forced to hire tax professionals to become more GST-compliant.

 Under the old tax regime, only businesses with an annual turnover of more than Rs.1.5 crore had to pay excise duty.
-However, under this new tax regime businesses with an annual turnover of over Rs.40 lakh must pay GST.
+However, under this new tax regime, businesses with an annual turnover of over Rs.40 lakh must pay GST.